Local spectral density and Slepian concentration for spherical Fourier-Bessel truncation spaces: Preliminaries

-There are some practical circumstances where this truncation in spherical harmonic coefficients makes sense.
-For example, in geophysical inversion problems at the planetary scale, observation data is often available on the a spherical orbit above the planet.
-The derived models, e.g., of gravity or magnetic field, are typically expressed via finitely many spherical harmonics.
-Thus, any term in the SFB expansion of the source within the planet with an angular degree higher than the maximal spherical harmonic degree of the data is blind to the, e.g., gravity or magnetic field model.
-Moreover, from a mathematical point of view, since $k$ (kinetic momentum) and $\degaInCFive$ (angular momentum) both have a physical meaning, this space might be interesting for studying physical systems where the two quantities are coupled.
+This truncation of the spherical harmonic coefficients is natural in several applications.
+For example, in planetary-scale geophysical inverse problems, observational data are often collected on a spherical orbit above the planet.
+The resulting gravity or magnetic-field models are typically represented by finitely many spherical harmonics.
+Consequently, any term in the SFB expansion of an interior source whose angular degree exceeds the maximal spherical harmonic degree of the data is invisible to the corresponding model.
+From a mathematical perspective, the space is also relevant to physical systems in which $k$ (radial wavenumber) and $\degaInCFive$ (angular momentum) are coupled.